FINTLabs/fint-model/README.md

 ## Description
 Generates `Java` and `C#` models from EA XMI export.
-This utility is mainly for internal FINT use, but if you find it usefull, please use it!
+This utility is mainly for internal FINT use, but if you find it useful, please use it!

 ## Usage

 ```
 $ fint-model
 NAME:
    fint-model - Generates Java and C# models from EA XMI export.
-This utility is mainly for internal FINT use,
-   but if you find it usefull, please use it!
+This utility is mainly for internal FINT use, but if you find it usefull, please use it!

 USAGE:
    fint-model [global options] command [command options] [arguments...]

 VERSION:
-   1.0.0
+   0.0.0

 AUTHOR:
    FINTProsjektet